Cleaning and Preservation of Tombstones & Monuments

 Every day cemetery visitors across the world come across old, very weathered tombstones and wonder about the best way to clean them.
 Often the question is vitally important because, well, the tombstone is simply unreadable in its present state.

-Grave markers and tombstones are such an important, if unsung, part of our society that, believe it or not, a great many people devote a good deal of time and energy to studying ways to preserve them.
+Grave markers, gravestones, and tombstones are such an important, if unsung, part of our society that, believe it or not, a great many people devote a good deal of time and energy to studying ways to preserve them.
+It goes without saying that knowing how to clean a grave marker properly can go a long ways in extending the life of a memorial.
 Novices be warned: experts in this field take grave markers seriously, and they often do not take kindly to those who ignore their advice and, thus, end up damaging historic, sometimes impossible to replace, grave markers.
 These elegant tributes of today will certainly carry on a piece of our history to our many future generations, as the memorials of our early predecessors have for us.

-Here are a few all-too-common don'ts that tombstone preservation experts typically pass along:
+Here are a few all-too-common don'ts, as well as a few cleaning methods for memorials, that tombstone preservation experts typically pass along:

 Do not use shaving cream on your marker: